nyu-mll/multiNLI/README.md

 - SNLI data can be downloaded [here](https://www.nyu.edu/projects/bowman/multinli/snli_1.0.zip).

 ## Models
 We present three baseline neural network models.
-These range from a bare-bones model (CBOW), to an elaborate model (ESIM) which has achieved state-of-the-art performance on the SNLI coprus,
+These range from a bare-bones model (CBOW), to an elaborate model which has achieved state-of-the-art performance on the SNLI corpus (ESIM),

 - Continuous Bag of Words (CBOW):  in this model, each sentence is represented as the sum of the embedding representations of its words.
 This representation is passed to a deep, 3-layers, MLP.
 Main code for this model is in `cbow.py`